mrgeoffrich/learn-openstack-website/docs/openstack-single.md

 Now restart the ssh deamon by typing `systemctl restart sshd`.

-Now from your development machine, SSH in using the username and password vagrant/vagrant.
-Say the IP is 192.168.0.50, type `ssh vagrant@192.168.0.50` and use vagrant as the password.

 ### Dashboard

 Next step is to access the dashboard, and you can explore openstack via "Horizon" which is the name of the dashboard website in OpenStack.